Preserve the past while securing your future

 Related majors and minors

-Historic preservation is an ever-evolving field.
+Preservation design is an ever-evolving field.
 In order to thrive in such an industry, many students choose to pursue a double major or related minor while they are here.
 You can explore new perspectives, harness diverse creative approaches, and develop a unique, well-rounded style — all while earning multiple degrees.